Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• Looking at the maximum time in days below previous high water mark of 535 days in the last 5 years of Advanced Micro Devices, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum time in days below previous high water mark over 5 years of Advanced Micro Devices is 535 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 535 days is greater, thus worse.
+• Compared with SPY (325 days) in the period of the last 3 years, the maximum days under water of 460 days is higher, thus worse.

 AveDuration: